“Make it so good and so clear that it doesn’t need any further explanation.” – Shel Silverstein

 Here are 3 facts and statistics that should impact the way you approach your next school website copywriting project.

-You read that right … if you read it at all.
-(Still got your attention down here?
-Woohoo!)
-This is a pretty shocking fact.
-But if you think about your own personal actions on the web, they probably include lots of link-clicking, scanning, and jumping around.
+This is a pretty shocking fact that has been widely reported– although further investigation reveals that it might not be true.
+Regardless of the exact attention span of a goldfish and the average person today, if you think about your own personal actions on the web, they probably include lots of link-clicking, scanning, and jumping around.
 It’s the same for your readers.

-So how can you possibly make the most of the 8 seconds you have with them?
+So how can you make the most of the limited time you have to grab their attention?

 All those words you’ve painstakingly selected, edited, and had your internal review team stew over are most likely never going to be read.
 But that process is still critical.
 Each and every word on your website is important because you want the select few words that ARE read to resonate with your reader.